Luidog/fms-api-client/README.md

 ```

 ```
-> fms-api-client@0.0.7 test /Users/luidelaparra/Documents/Development/fms-api-client
+> fms-api-client@1.0.1 test /fms-api-client
 > mocha --recursive ./tests
-  FileMaker Data API Client
-    ✓ should allow an instance to be saved.
+  Authentication Capabilities
     ✓ should authenticate into FileMaker.
-(155ms)
+(141ms)
+    ✓ should automatically request an authentication token (160ms) ✓ should reuse a saved authentication token (162ms) Create Capabilities
     ✓ should create FileMaker records.
-(169ms)
-    ✓ should update FileMaker records.
+(159ms)
+  Delete Capabilities
     ✓ should delete FileMaker records.
+  Edit Capabilities
+    ✓ should edit FileMaker records.
+  Find Capabilities
+    ✓ should perform a find request (205ms)
+    ✓ should allow you to use an object instead of an array for a find (194ms) ✓ should specify omit Criterea (201ms)
+    ✓ should allow additional parameters to manipulate the results (169ms) ✓ should allow you to use numbers in the find query parameters (159ms) ✓ should allow you to sort the results (194ms)
+    ✓ should allow you run a pre request script (161ms) ✓ should allow you to send a parameter to the pre request script (167ms) ✓ should allow you run script after the find and before the sort (192ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (204ms) Global Capabilities
-    ✓ should get a FileMaker specific record.
+    ✓ should allow you to set FileMaker globals (167ms) List Capabilities
-    ✓ should allow you to list FileMaker records (218ms) ✓ should allow you to modify the FileMaker list response (165ms) ✓ should allow allow a list response to be set with numbers (158ms) ✓ should allow you to find FileMaker records (151ms) ✓ should allow you to set FileMaker globals (166ms) Client Script Capability
+    ✓ should allow you to list records (212ms)
+    ✓ should allow you use parameters to modify the list response (158ms) ✓ should should allow you to use numbers in parameters (158ms) ✓ should modify requests to comply with DAPI name reservations (172ms) ✓ should allow strings while complying with DAPI name reservations (163ms) ✓ should allow you to offset the list response (158ms) Script Capabilities
-    ✓ should allow you to trigger a script in FileMaker (178ms) ✓ should allow you to trigger a script in a find (195ms) Client Upload Capability
+    ✓ should allow you to trigger a script in FileMaker (168ms) ✓ should allow you to trigger a script in a find (197ms) ✓ should allow you to trigger a script in a list (162ms) Storage
+    ✓ should allow an instance to be created
+    ✓ should allow an instance to be saved.
+    ✓ should allow an instance to be recalled
+    ✓ should allow insances to be listed
+    ✓ should allow you to remove an instance
+  File Upload Capabilities
-    ✓ should allow you to upload a file to FileMaker (1362ms) Client Data Usage Tracking
+    ✓ should allow you to upload a file to FileMaker (1326ms) Data Usage Tracking Capabilities
     ✓ should track API usage data.
-(159ms)
+(156ms)
+    ✓ should allow you to reset usage data.
+(156ms)
-  15 passing (3s)
+  34 passing (6s)
 ```

 ## Dependencies